stuartellis/stuartellis-site-hugo/content/articles/ansible.md

 # Setting Up a Control Machine

-To set up Ansible on a macOS or Linux system using [Homebrew](http://brew.sh/), enter these commands in a terminal window:
+To set up Ansible on a macOS or Linux system, first ensure that Python 3 and the pip utility are installed.
+Homebrew includes pip in the _python_ package, but some Linux distributions provide it in a separate package.

+To install Ansible with pip, run this command in a terminal:

-    brew update && brew install ansible
+    pip3 install --user ansible

-Alternatively, use [pipx](https://pypi.org/project/pipx/) to install Ansible:
+If you use [pipx](https://pypi.org/project/pipx/) to manage Python utilities, use this command to install Ansible:

     pipx install ansible

 ## Installing Extra Packages on the Control Machine

 Some Ansible modules require additional Python packages on either the control machine or the nodes.
-You can use an Ansible task to install packages on nodes, but should avoid trying to manage the Ansible installation on the control machine with Ansible.
+You can use an Ansible task to install packages on nodes, but you should avoid trying to manage the Ansible installation on the control machine with Ansible itself:w
+.

 If you installed Ansible on the control machine with pipx, use the _inject_ subcommand to add packages.
 This subcommand will install the specified package into the Python virtual environment that pipx maintains for Ansible.
 For example, this command adds _boto3_ to the Ansible installation: